MuYunyun/blog/README.md

 ### Sponsor

-If you like this project, welcome watch or star✨.
-Or you can buy me a cup of coffee :)
+If you enjoy this project, you are welcome to either watch or star it✨.
+Alternatively, you can show your support by buying me a cup of coffee.

 <a href="https://muyunyun.cn/sponsor"><img src='https://camo.githubusercontent.com/45ce6667a35b63fd6a1ba6978d030a7f52ff5b1b262c5c8aa3ece29afc469ac8/68747470733a2f2f63646e2e6275796d6561636f666665652e636f6d2f627574746f6e732f76322f64656661756c742d7265642e706e67' width='200' /></a>

 ### Thanks

-Thank my dear [rabbit🐰](https://github.com/DaphneChang) for her support.
+I would like to thank my dear [rabbit🐰](https://github.com/DaphneChang) for her support.

 [![Star History Chart](https://api.star-history.com/svg?repos=MuYunyun/blog&type=Date)](https://star-history.com/#MuYunyun/blog&Date)